An Ode to Portland

 Her sidewalks rise and buckle like tectonic plates, pushed upward by the relentless creep of ancient tree roots whose leaves fall amongst cigarette butts, human turd and rusty needles.
 Her walls are wrapped in ivy, graffiti and the sharp stench of piss.

-She’s Half-feral and half-lazy as shit, a city full of guys that are girls, girls that are guys and everything in between.
-A place where for every homeless person is a house with a ‘Love is Love’ sign sprouting from the security of a fenced in lawn, a visible line marking where compassion ends.
-Conflicting symbols of a cities clash between phony-ass “woke” cultural and systemic failure.
+She’s Half-feral and half-lazy as shit, a city where beauty and decay share a smoke on the curb, full of guys that are girls, girls that are guys and everything in between.
+A place where for every homeless person is a house with a ‘Love is Love’ sign sprouting from the security of a fenced in lawn, symbols of a cities clash between phony-ass “woke” compassion and systemic failure.

 Age 27, year 2020, We all remember 2020 don't we?
 I boarded the plane for Portland just as the pandemic began to unfold, in fact, Trump declared the national emergency speech just as we were taking off.